openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 # Benchmark C++ Tool {#openvino_inference_engine_samples_benchmark_app_README}

-This topic demonstrates how to use the Benchmark C++ Tool to estimate deep learning inference performance on supported devices.
+This article presents how to use the Benchmark C++ Tool to estimate deep learning inference performance on supported devices.
 Performance can be measured for two inference modes: latency- and throughput-oriented.

-> **NOTE**: This topic describes usage of C++ implementation of the Benchmark Tool.
+> **NOTE**: This article describes usage of C++ implementation of the Benchmark Tool.
 For the Python implementation, refer to [Benchmark Python Tool](../../../tools/benchmark_tool/README.md).

 ## How It Works